Community

-The project would bring significant investment into the local area, particularly during construction of the wind farm.
-Economic benefits would include job creation, opportunities for local business and flow-on benefits.
-Once the project is operational, benefits would continue with long term jobs, ongoing operations and maintenance contracts and the establishment of community benefit sharing initiatives.
+The project will be able to bring significant investment into the local area, particularly during construction of the wind farm.
+Economic benefits include training initiatives, job creation, opportunities for local business through our supply chain needs and value add benefits.
+When the project becomes operational, benefits will continue long-term employment for local people, ongoing operations and maintenance contracts, support for social benefit projects as well as community benefit sharing initiatives.

 Community Consultative Committee